 Sure, hiking may offer up a great workout (the average person burns more than 400 calories per hour), but it is so, so much more than that.
 While you’re moving, you’re surrounded by trees, natural scents, and the calm of a quiet trail—so it’s no wonder we feel so good after a hike.
 In fact, the euphoria we experience after hiking is so powerful it’s even been shown to help reduce feelings of hopelessness in people with severe depression, according to an Austrian study.

 So lace up your shoes, grab a backpack, and go get lost in the woods for a little while.
-Just make sure you’ve got the fuel you need to enjoy every step.
+Just make sure you’ve got the fuel you need in order to enjoy every step.

 “When I plan a hiking trip, I bring snacks that contain mostly fats and carbs,” says Michael Wolfe, M.S., R.D.N., L.D.N., dietitian for The Vitamin Shoppe.
 These two macronutrients provide the energy your body needs to keep going—especially if you’re hitting a challenging trail.
 And though protein isn’t your body’s go-to for fuel, it will help your body recover after longer day hikes or multi-day trips, he says.